 The CDP concentrates on acquiring these national data sets at the smallest geographic levels available, as social and community development are best understood at the community or neighbourhood level.
 The CDP works with Statistics Canada to make available custom geography data products, reflecting the unique boundaries of each Consortium.
 The Program also acquires analytical tools for generating neighbourhood profiles and community atlases, and for converting postal code geographies into Census geographies.

-The new Community Snapshots series answers that question by highlighting our members’ work with specific reference to the CDP data used.
+The Community Snapshots series answers that question by highlighting our members’ work with specific reference to the CDP data used.

 The data cover a wide array of themes.
 Members’ most popular data uses include poverty, children and families, aging populations, immigration and affordable housing.
 Community practitioners also use the data for planning and development, local economic development, social planning, public health and education.